NelsonMaldonado/salsacolombia-app/README.md

 become a salsa dancer
 3 - Create a tab to vote for the best Salsa Song by Category 4 - Create a section for exercises only
+5 - I need to add Firebase Auth to keep track of students schedules

 This project is under construction :)
 Expected launch day March 1!